 How does changing productivity ratings affect past work?

-However, if a user is moved from one group to another, these changes won’t affect the work tracked before the user was moved.
+If a user is moved from one group to another, these changes won’t affect the work tracked before the user was moved.

 For example, Instagram is unproductive by default and a user tracked 10 minutes on Instagram while they were not a member of any group.
 Then the user was added to a group where Instagram is rated as productive.
 Those 10 minutes tracked before becoming a member of the group will still count as unproductive but any time tracked after joining the group will count as productive.